huggingface/blog/vq-diffusion.md

 ##### VQ-VAE

-A VQ-VAE is trained to learn the codebook of latent embedding vectors.
-This [blog post](https://ml.berkeley.edu/blog/posts/vq-vae/) is a good resource for understanding VQ-VAEs.
+Images are encoded into a set of discrete "tokens" or embedding vectors using a VQ-VAE encoder.
+To do so, images are split in patches, and then each patch is replaced by the closest entry from a codebook with a fixed-size vocabulary.
+This is a way to reduce the dimensionality of the input pixel space.
+This [blog post](https://ml.berkeley.edu/blog/posts/vq-vae/) is a good resource for better understanding VQ-VAEs.

+VQ-Diffusion used a pre-trained VQ-VAE that was therefore frozen during the diffusion training process.

 ##### Forward process